Leyinko/Your-local-localStorage/README.md

 <ol>

 - The input should recognize Strings, Booleans, and Numbers, and based on the syntax used, it stores data into single key/value Items, Arrays, or Objects.
 - !
-No symbols needed !<br>Some accents or certain symbols may not appear correctly due to font restrictions.
+No symbols needed = NO quotes, brackets or braces !<br>Some accents or certain symbols may not appear correctly due to font restrictions.
 - Completely useless, but could help explore and learn a bit about the Local Storage API.
 - Personal design (Use of PS).
 - Tablet and mobile versions.